Cade McNamara: Michigan

 McNamara started all 14 games for the Wolverines in 2021.
 His best performance came in what would be the team's only regular season loss.
-On October 30 at Michigan State, McNamara threw for 383 yards on 28-for-44 passing with two touchdowns and an interception in a 37-33 loss to the Spartans.
-On November 27, he was 13-for-19 with 159 yards and an interception in the Wolverines' 42-27 win over Ohio State, Michigan's first victory against its rival since 2011.
-The next week, in the Big Ten Championship Game, McNamara threw for 169 yards in a 42-3 blowout of Iowa, clinching the program’s first appearance in the College Football Playoff.
+On October 30 at Michigan State, McNamara threw for 383 yards on 28-for-44 passing with two touchdowns and an interception in a 37–33 loss to the Spartans.
+On November 27, he was 13-for-19 with 159 yards and an interception in the Wolverines' 42–27 win over Ohio State, Michigan's first victory against its rival since 2011.
+The next week, in the Big Ten Championship Game, McNamara threw for 169 yards in a 42–3 blowout of Iowa, clinching the program’s first appearance in the College Football Playoff.

-Michigan's 2021 season ended at the Orange Bowl, a College Football Playoff semifinal, with a 34-11 loss to eventual national champion Georgia.
-Despite throwing just four interceptions all season up to that point, McNamara was picked off twice by Georgia and benched late in the game in favor of backup J.J.
-McCarthy.
+Michigan's 2021 season ended at the Orange Bowl, a College Football Playoff semifinal, with a 34–11 loss to eventual national champion Georgia.
+Despite throwing just four interceptions all season up to that point, McNamara was picked off twice by Georgia and benched late in the game in favor of backup J. J. McCarthy.
 On December 16, 2021, McNamara signed a deal with Brady Brand, an apparel company led by former Michigan quarterback Tom Brady.

-Prior to the 2022 season, McNamara competed with J.J.
-McCarthy for the role as Michigan's starting quarterback.
+Prior to the 2022 season, McNamara competed with J. J. McCarthy for the role as Michigan's starting quarterback.
 McNamara started in week one against Colorado State, going 9-for-18 with 136 yards and a touchdown.
 McCarthy was named the permanent starter after starring in week two against Hawaii.

 McNamara appeared briefly in the Wolverines' games against Hawaii and UConn.
 In the week three contest with UConn, McNamara injured his right knee.
 On November 10, McNamara announced that he had undergone knee surgery and intended to play again.
 He finished the season 14-for-25 with 180 passing yards, a touchdown, and an interception.

-After Michigan's regular season finale against Ohio State, McNamara entered the transfer portal.
+After Michigan's regular season finale against Ohio State, McNamara entered the NCAA transfer portal.

-Iowa Hawkeyes
+Iowa

-On December 1, 2022, McNamara announced his commitment to the Iowa Hawkeyes.
-He will have two seasons of eligibility left.